Anonymous-Ekansh/ComputeQuest-hackwave/README.md

 Credits are converted to Crystals to buy cards and build your deck
 ```

 Each connected browser is a **compute node**.
-The server distributes heavy tasks (like matrix operations) across all online nodes in chunks, and routes full LLM inference prompts to idle, warm nodes (Request-Parallel architecture).
+The server distributes heavy tasks (like virtual drug screening) across all online nodes in chunks, and routes full LLM inference prompts to idle, warm nodes (Request-Parallel architecture).
 The more you contribute, the more credits you earn — allowing you to buy rarer cards and defeat harder bot tiers.

 ---

 ## Features

-- **Distributed compute engine** — tasks are chunked server-side and dispatched to browser nodes via WebSocket; results are aggregated and verified automatically
+- **Distributed compute engine** — nodes receive batches of candidate drug molecules (SMILES strings), score each one for binding likelihood against a fixed real protein target using RDKit.js descriptors, and results are aggregated into a live-ranked leaderboard of top candidates.
 - **Browser-based LLM Inference** — uses WebLLM to run AI models entirely in the browser.
 The server routes user prompts to idle nodes, which stream the generated text back in real-time.
 - **Web Worker isolation** — all computation runs in a background thread; your UI stays completely responsive
 - **Real-time node dashboard** — see how many nodes are live, tasks/sec throughput, and your personal contribution stats